 In 2013, Brian and Scott Moran founded SamCart, a web-based checkout platform that has stood the test of time (in online years).
 Designed to be one of the best online shopping carts, and continuously improving, SamCart has an army of loyal users.

-Watch the video below for a quick tutorial of SamCart's basic and advanced features.
+Watch my SamCart review video below for a quick tutorial of SamCart's basic and advanced features.

 SamCart has all the standard features you’d want in a shopping cart.
 In this section, I’ve fired up SamCart, and we’ll be covering the standard features found in the Pro Plan.

 Along the way, I’ll share my experiences using this tool, what I liked and didn’t like, and how some of the features compared to SamCart’s main competitor, ThriveCart.